asaladi/cse15l-lab-reports/labreport3.md

 Output:
 ![image](https://user-images.githubusercontent.com/122575267/218641951-e89f585b-1331-43b6-a792-d8a870b93dca.png)

-Even after scrolling further down the file, or closing out of it, using the " 'a " command takes us back to line 20 in the txt file Bahamas-History.txt.
+Even after scrolling further down the file, or closing out of it, using the " 'a " command takes us back to line 50 in the txt file Bahamas-History.txt.
+This suggests that the m feature makes bookmarks in the text with whatever character to assign it to.

 Example #2:
 ```